OpenTermsArchive/contrib-versions/AmazonKindleCloudReader/Legal Information.md

 **B. INFORMATION FOR THOSE WITH COPYRIGHT CONCERNS**

-Amazon.com, Inc. and its affiliates (?Amazon?) respect the intellectual property of others.
-If you believe that your work has been copied in a way that constitutes copyright infringement, please provide Amazon?s copyright agent the written information specified below.
+Amazon.com, Inc. and its affiliates (Amazon) respect the intellectual property of others.
+If you believe that your work has been copied in a way that constitutes copyright infringement, please provide Amazons copyright agent the written information specified below.
 Please note that this procedure is exclusively for notifying Amazon that your copyrighted material has been infringed:

 *   An electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest.
 *   A description of the copyrighted work that you claim has been infringed upon.